SpaceOAR (Rectal Spacer) for Prostate Radiation Therapy

 What is SpaceOAR?

-SpaceOAR is a gel-like substance called hydrogel.
-It makes a temporary space between the rectum and the prostate.
-This space lessens the effects of radiation to the rectum.
-SpaceOAR stands for “Spacing Organs at Risk.”
-The hydrogel is made up of two liquids that when put together form a soft gel that is mostly water.
-The hydrogel is safe to use in the body and has been FDA approved in the United States.
-It is put into the body using a needle and stays in place for about 3 months.
+The hydrogel is made up of two liquids that, when put together, form a soft gel that is mostly water.
+The hydrogel is safe to use in your body and has been approved by the Food and Drug Administration (FDA) in the United States.
+It is put into your body using a needle.
+It stays in place for about 3 months.
 This is long enough to get a course of radiation therapy.
-The gel then turns to liquid and is absorbed by the body.
-Your body gets rid of it through your urine in about 6 months.
+The gel then turns to liquid and is absorbed (taken up) by your body.
+Your body will get rid of it through your urine in about 6 months.

 There are a few things you will need to do to prepare: